Prophet: Islam

 Although it offers many incidents from the lives of many prophets, the Quran focuses with special narrative and rhetorical emphasis on the careers of the first four of these five major prophets.

 Of all the figures before Muhammad, the significance of Jesus in Islam is reflected in his being mentioned in the Quran in 93 verses with various titles attached such as "Son of Mary" and other relational terms, mentioned directly and indirectly, over 187 times.
 He is thus the most mentioned person in the Quran by reference; 25 times by the name Isa, third-person 48 times, first-person 35 times, and the rest as titles and attributes.
 Moses (Musa) and Abraham (Ibrahim) are also referred to frequently in the Quran.
 As for the fifth, the Quran is frequently addressed directly to Muhammad, and it often discusses situations encountered by him.
 Direct use of his name in the text, however, is rare.
 Rarer still is the mention of Muhammad's contemporaries.

 Several prominent exponents of the Fatimid Ismaili Imams explained that throughout history there have been six enunciators (natiqs) who brought the exoteric (zahir) revelation to humans, namely: Adam, Noah, Abraham, Moses, Jesus and Muhammad.
 They speak of a seventh enunciator (natiq), the Resurrector (Qa’im), who will unveil the esoteric (batin) meaning of all the previous revelations.
 He is believed to be the pinnacle and purpose of creation.
 The enunciators (sing. natiq) who are the Prophets and the Imams in their respective times, are the highest hierarch (hadd).
 The enunciators (natiqs) signal the beginning of a new age (dawr) in humankind, whereas the Imams unveil and present the esoteric (batin) meaning of the revelation to the people.
 These individuals are both known as the ‘Lord of the Age’ (sahib al-’asr) or the ‘Lord of the Time’ (sahib al-zaman).
 Through them, one can know God, and their invitation to humans to recognize God is called the invitation (da’wa).

 According to Shia Islam, all Prophets and Imams are infallible and the belief in their abstinence from intentional and unintentional sins is a part of the creed.
 Thus, it is accordingly believed that they are the examples to be followed and that they act as they preach.
 This belief includes some ʾAwliyāʾ such as Lady Fatima and Lady Mary.

-Ifá and other African traditional religions

-Divination remains an important aspect of the lives of the people of contemporary Africa, especially amongst the usually rural, socially traditionalistic segments of its population.
-In arguably its most influential manifestation, the system of prophecy practiced by the Babalawos and Iyanifas of the historically Yoruba regions of West Africa have bequeathed to the world a corpus of fortune-telling poetic methodologies so intricate that they have been added by UNESCO to its official intangible cultural heritage of the World list.